 As the day (June 1996) came on, I was too exhausted and tired even to drive; I stopped the medication shortly after the medical treatment.
 (Since then, I have not been in contact with rheumatoid drugs again.)
 At first, the exacerbation of rheumatoid arthritis continued to increase.
 But the side effects of the medication sounded away.

-It was not until afterwards that I realized, that I could’ve exercised with my HeilÜben exercises during any conservative treatment and therapy.
+It was not until afterwards that I realised that I could’ve exercised with my HeilÜben exercises during any conservative treatment and therapy.

 Next post: